US Veterans Affairs Benefits

 If the programme of study has not already been approved, the University can seek approval, but this can only be done when the student concerned has received an offer of admission.
 Please email the University's Finanacial Aid Office quoting your University applicant number to request programme approval.

 Restriction on Programme Eligibility - please note that programmes which are normally delivered by online learning cannot be approved for students at foreign schools.
 The current relaxation of regulations, allowing hybrid/online learning, applies only to programmes which are normally delivered on campus in Edinburgh.

 Providing the programme of study has been approved and the offer of admission has been accepted the University can provide certification of enrollment of the student to the Department of Veterans Affairs.
 This should then trigger the release of payments at the appropriate time, according to the dates of the period of study.
 If a programme of study involves study away from Edinburgh for a period of time, students are advised to check whether the study away period can be certified for the purpose of receiving benefits.

-Enrollment is normally certified for one academic year at a time but at the present time we can only confirm enrolment details for the first semester of the 2020-2021 academic year (see update on Coronavirus above).
+Enrollment is normally certified for one academic year at a time.
+For 2020-21 we were initially restricted to confirming details of the first semester but can now proceed with second semester confirmations.
 Continuing students who wish to continue claiming benefits should request renewed certification for each year of study by emailing the University's Financial Aid Office.